-Mistake No. 1: Renting electronics and equipment
+No. 1: Buy, don’t rent, electronics and equipment

-But what about those things you “have” to rent, like your cable or Internet modem?
+But what about those things you “have” to rent, like your cable or internet modem?
 Maybe you don’t realize you don’t have to rent them.
 You can buy your own.

-Sometimes when we sign up for a cable, Internet or cellphone plan, we simply take what’s offered to us.
+Sometimes when we sign up for a cable, internet or cellphone plan, we simply take what’s offered to us.
 It’s easier to say “sure” than to consider whether you really need that many movie channels, a sports package and DVR services.

-This mistake is most common with cellphones.
 You may think that to get the latest and greatest phone, you need to sign a contract and stick with a particular carrier for two years.
 In reality, you can buy an unlocked phone and use it on almost any carrier, including low-cost prepaid plans.